dymiyata/team-funk-playlist-generator/README.md

 SE = \sum_{R_{i,j}= 1} (1- P_iQ_j^T)^2.
 $$

 Beginning with random values for $P$ and $Q$ we use gradient descent with an $L_2$ regularization term to update the values.

 We split our data into a 70/15/15 train-test-validation split.
 We used cross validation to select the hyper-parameter $f = 20$.
 The value of the error function on the test set 0.03512.

+**Note:** Due to time constraints, the reported MSE was computed only on 10,000 out of the 150,000 playlists available in the test set.
+The computation of the $P$ matrix corresponding to the full test set was taking too much time.

 # Cosine Similarity Filter